jackledead/jackledead_infected/README.md

 ### 1. Click the green button in the top and download as a zip
 ### 2. Extract and then
 ### 3. simply put jackledead_infected/mods BN/jackledead_infected in your /data/mods/ folder
+### 4. play with default monster evolution at 4.00 at world gen. twice what is default, 2.
+I will adjust monster half lives soon so you dont have to do this step.
+If you dont play with it at 4, and keep it at default of 2, then infected will starve twice as fast as intended.

 ## Suggested Tileset
 #### ULTICA: Represent infected humans pretty closely to my vision with the zombie sprites in ULTICA.